What is Trenchless Pipe Repair?

 Water and sewer lines are susceptible to problems as a simple result of time.
 An unsuspecting homeowner can be stuck with cracked pipes, broken pipes, or corroded pipes.
 In some cases, the current pipes just aren’t large enough to accommodate the needs of your family and household.
 They may need to be replaced with larger, newer pipes.

 The prospect of having work done on your water pipes or sewer pipes is dreaded by many homeowners.
-Typically, when a homeowner hears sewer pipe repair, they envision heavy equipment tearing up their beautifully landscaped yard, destroying their sidewalks and driveway.
+Typically, when a homeowner hears sewer pipe repair, they envision heavy equipment tearing up their beautifully landscaped yard, destroying their sidewalks, flower beds, and driveway.
 After days of construction, the crew leaves behind a huge, muddy mess.
-All of this destruction could come at a very hefty price tag.
+Since this process was so labor-intensive, it was expensive.
+To add insult to injury, you were left with the task of putting your yard back together when the sewer line repair was done.

 So…What is Trenchless Pipe Repair?

 Trenchless pipe repair is a much more desirable alternative to traditional sewer pipe repair.
 It uses no-dig technology to fix sewer pipes or water lines without tearing up your yard.
+Plus, using this sewer repair technology only requires your pipes to have 20% integrity to make trenchless repair possible, which means it can be done on older pipes.
 There are several different techniques that can be used to fix your pipes without damaging your landscaping.
 We can get the job done without leaving your home looking like a major construction zone.

 Why Choose Trenchless Pipe Repair?

 Let’s face it; sewer problems stink.
 Trenchless pipe repair makes dealing with sewer problems a lot less awful.
 Traditional sewer pipe repairs usually takes days and days.
 The crew has to dig up your yard and find the problem before they can even begin to get to work on fixing it.
 Trenchless pipe repair is much faster.
 They use a video camera to locate the problem in the pipes quickly, without digging any holes.
 This way, the problem can be isolated to the exact location with minimal fuss.
 Only one or two access points need to be dug to get to work on the problem, so trenchless repair is much less intrusive than traditional repair methods that tear up your whole yard.
-The repairs save you time, money, and headaches, and they last for decades.
+The repairs save you time, money, and headaches, and (if you’re asking, “how long do trenchless sewer repairs last?) they last for decades.

 Types of Trenchless Pipe Repair